AndreiCalazans/graphql-relay-server-starter/README.md

 # React + GraphQL + Relay
-*The objective of this repo is to share a basic **without auth** graphql server, for others to learn and play around with**
+*The objective of this repo is to share a basic **without auth** graphql server, for others to learn and play around with*

-#GRAPHQL SET UP
+## GRAPHQL SET UP
-- yarn
+- `yarn`
-- yarn dev
+- `yarn dev`
-- yarn run update-schema // everytime you change the schema you must update it.
+- `yarn run update-schema` // every time you change the schema you must update it.

 # Database